jonathan-chin/mec-cs/2023-fall/cs-151-tuth/slides/06-whitespace-pseudocode-primm.md

 ---

+# Double Check
+## Assignments on Replit have to be submitted

+---

 # Whitespace as a Tool

 - whitespace includes but is not limited to: space character, tab character, new line, indenting